A healthy diet and good eating habits are essential for a young athlete's development and performance.

 Guidelines for fluid intake and hydration provided by Berning include 2-3 cups of fluid in pre-exercise mode (2-3 hours prior to exercise) and 1-2 cups approximately 15 minutes before exercise.
 She also encourages enough fluid to maintain weight during the workout, and three cups of fluid for each pound lost post exercise.

 Nutrition Guidelines - The Athlete's Plate

 The physical demands of practices and games are different from day to day and your diet should reflect these differences.
-The athlete’s plates have been designed as a food guide for athletes to follow based on the physical demands of the day.
+The tips below have been designed as food guides for athletes to follow based on the physical demands of the day and season.